irvingleyva14/SentimentAnalysis/models/multilingual-sentiment/README.md

 # NEWS!
 - 2025/8: Major model update +1 new language: **Swahili**!
 Also, general improvements accross all languages.

-- 2025/8: Free API for our model!
+- 2025/8: Free DEMO API for our model!
 Please see below!

 - 2025/7: We’ve just released ModernFinBERT, a model we’ve been working on for a while.
 It’s built on the ModernBERT architecture and trained on a mix of real and synthetic data, with LLM-based label correction applied to public datasets to fix human annotation errors.
 It’s performing well across a range of benchmarks — in some cases improving accuracy by up to 48% over existing models like FinBERT.